dlrowdimfoyo/Mahjong-Hand-Builder/README.md

 Aug.
 14: I've limited the number of times each tile can be clicked to 4.

+Aug.
+28: A warning will show up if there are fewer than 14 tiles selected.

-Next steps: open melds, kans, limit hand, reorganize hand, drawn tile
+Next steps: reorganize hand, open melds, kans, limit hand, drawn tile